arlac77/iterable-string-interceptor/README.md

 ## iterableStringInterceptor

-intercept into a async iterable string source detecting lead in/outs like '{{' and '}}' and asking a transformer for a replacement iterable string
+Intercept into a async iterable string source, detecting lead in/outs like '{{' and '}}' and asking a transformer for a replacement iterable string.

 ### Parameters